No-Code vs Low-Code vs AI App Builders: Complete Comparison Guide

 Retool: SQL meets drag-and-drop

-If your team already knows SQL and the goal is internal tooling — admin dashboards, approval workflows, customer success portals — Retool is purpose-built for exactly that.
-Connect a database, drag in UI components, write queries, and you can have something functional in hours rather than weeks.
+If your team already knows SQL and wants to automate repetitive tasks or integrate multiple data sources, Retool works.
+It's a low-code platform, and it's purpose-built for internal tooling like admin dashboards, approval workflows, and customer success portals.
+Connect a database, drag in UI components, write queries, and you can deploy applications without writing a single line of code.

-Self-hosting is available on the Enterprise plan, which gives you more control over infrastructure.
+Self-hosting is available on the Enterprise plan, giving you more control over infrastructure and allowing teams to deploy AI models or custom workflows on-premises.
 But Retool's own documentation notes that self-hosted deployments still require licensing verification and usage reporting.
 It's infrastructure control, not platform independence.

 OutSystems: when the project justifies enterprise procurement